joeatbayes/embedded-rust-examples/ex-gpio-measure-time-to-change-high-to-low/readme.md

 an output pin but conversion seems glitchy with weird timing which is weird because it seems to work ok in arduino.

+# About Us
+If you find value in these examples please add a link to our main product site https://RainAmp.com to one or more of your sites or articles.
+Please let us know if you add links so we can reference them.
+If you feel like donating funds to help accelerate these examples then please contact us info@RainAmp.com

+At our small shop, we combine a deep understanding of physics and fundamental electronics to achieve results others might deem overly complex or expensive.
+We handle everything in-house, from designing circuits and PCBs using discrete components to writing firmware and integrating with cloud components, machine learning and GUIs as needed.

+#### Need help accelerating your impossible project?
+If others have told you your project is impossible or will take years, we can help!
+We excel at taking on challenges others shy away from.

+#### Tired of cookie-cutter solutions?
+We understand your frustration with engineers who simply slap open-source firmware on existing boards and call it a product.
+We offer a more tailored approach, creating solutions specifically for your needs.

+#### Let's talk!
+If you're looking for a team that can take your project from concept to reality, we'd love to hear from you.